Utartizan/Credit-Risk-Assessment/README.md

 ## How to replicate:

 1. Download the entire zip file
-2. Run the "CreditRiskApp.rmd" file on R Studio
+2. Download and open R Studio
-3. Click on "Run Document" in the bar above the code or simply press (CTRL+SHIFT+K)
+3. Click on "File" on the top right, then select "Open Project" or "Open Project in new session"
-4. Enjoy
+4. Select the "Credit Risk Assessment.Rproj" file

 ## How to Use the App: